-Carl Safina, a marine biologist, is president of the Blue Ocean Institute, an adjunct professor at Stony Brook University, and a MacArthur Fellow.
+Carl Safina, a marine biologist, is president of the Blue Ocean Institute, a research professor at Stony Brook University, and a MacArthur Fellow.
 He is the author of the award-winning books Song of the Blue Ocean and Eye of the Albatross.

 by carl safina On the anniversary of the Deepwater Horizon explosion, the worst fears about the long-term damage from the oil spill have not been realized.
 But the big challenge is more fundamental: repairing the harm from the dams, levees, and canals that are devastating the Mississippi Delta and the Louisiana coast.
 READ MORE

 by carl safina

 The obscenely profitable market for bluefin tuna in Japan has led to years of overfishing and left the world’s bluefin population badly depleted.
 A ban on the bluefin trade, if adopted at international talks this month, would go a long way toward giving this magnificent fish a chance to recover.

 by carl safina The international commission charged with protecting the giant bluefin tuna is once again failing to do its job.
 Its recent decision to ignore scientists’ recommendations for reducing catch limits may spell doom for this magnificent – and endangered – fish.
 READ MORE